 Genital herpes: Can you get it from a toilet seat?

-In most cases, the virus enters your body through mucous membranes — the type of skin found in your mouth, genitals or anus.
-The virus can also enter your body through skin that has tiny scrapes or tears.
+The herpes virus spreads by person-to-person contact, usually during sexual activity.
+In most cases, the virus enters the body through mucous membranes.
+This is the type of skin found in the mouth, genitals and anus.
+The virus also can enter the body through skin that has tiny scrapes or tears.

 People can have genital herpes for years without knowing it.
 The virus can spread even if an infected person has no genital sores.